 So how does automation work in practice?
 Well, to set up automation you have to find a way to tell the robot what to do.
 In order to do that, you have to ‘speak robot’.

-There are different approaches to this – you can either code your way through it in a free, open-sourced tool such as Selenium, or you can automate without code, with the use of visual flow charts and building blocks in a tool such as LEAPWORK.
+There are different approaches to this – you can either code your way through it in a free, open-sourced tool such as Selenium, or you can automate without code with an automation tool such as Leapwork.

 Although AI and automation help businesses move towards some of the same goals, they are in fact very different.
 But, put in very simple terms, you could say that where automation is the robot’s arms, AI is the robot’s brains.